carpentries-incubator/machine-learning-novice-python/_episodes/04-modelling.md

 ![Linear regression with binary outcome](../fig/section5-fig1.png){: width="600px"}

-Linear regression is used to place a line through a set of data points that minimizes error between the line and the points.
+Linear regression places a line through a set of data points that minimizes the error between the line and the points.
 It is difficult to see how a meaningful threshold could be set to predict the binary outcome in our task.
 The predicted values can exceed our range of outcomes.

 ## Sigmoid function